tradingticket/TradeItIosTicketSDK2/README.md

 ## Deep Integration

-Deep integration refers to using the SDK to pull balances and positions data that can be used in parent app.
+Deep integration refers to using the SDK as a programmatic workflow upon which you can build your own workflow and screens or use the raw data in your app.

 ### Authenticating accounts